The Beverly Hillbillies: Jane Hathaway

-Jane Hathaway (portrayed by Nancy Kulp in 246 episodes), whom the Clampetts address as "Miss Jane", is Drysdale's loyal, highly educated, and efficient secretary.
-Though she reluctantly carries out his wishes, she is genuinely fond of the family and tries to shield them from her boss's greed.
+Jane Hathaway (portrayed by Nancy Kulp in 246 episodes), whom the Clampetts address as "Miss Jane", is Drysdale's loyal, well-educated, efficient secretary at the Commerce Bank of Beverly Hills.
+She is genuinely fond of the family and tries to shield them from her boss's greed.
 Miss Hathaway frequently has to "rescue" Drysdale from his schemes, receiving little or no thanks for her efforts.
-The Clampetts consider her family; even Granny, the one most dead-set against living in California, likes her very much.
-Jane harbors something of a crush on Jethro for most of the series' run.
+The Clampetts consider her family; even Granny, the one most averse to living in California, likes her.
+Jane has a crush on Jethro for most of the series' run.
 In 1999, TV Guide ranked Jane Hathaway number 38 on its list titled "50 Greatest TV Characters of All Time".